hline

 The Sefat Emet explains that the term “Shabbat HaGadol” results from the Shabbat taking on new significance.
 Only with the Jews redemption from Egypt did Shabbat acquire the historical identity which intertwined with the theology.
 The Sefat Emet explains that Shabbat had now become “greater”: Now the second aspect of Shabbat, articulated in the repetition of the ten commandments, would be realized.[15]

 The Sefat Emet states[16] that by taking the lamb the Jews observed Shabbat in Egypt.
-This was their first Shabbat as a people, a moment of passage in the national sense: They had reached the age of majority, by becaming an Ish (a royal man), with responsibilities.
+This was their first Shabbat as a people, a moment of passage in the national sense: They had reached the age of majority, by becoming an Ish (a royal man), with responsibilities.
 This was Shabbat “HaGadol”.[17]

 The most basic teaching of Shabbat is the acknowledgement that HaShem created the world in six days.
 By taking the lamb the Jews rejected idolatry and accepted HaShem.
 This was not merely an action which took place on the tenth of Nisan.
 This was a watershed of Jewish history.
 Now the Jews joined HaShem in a Shabbat.